 Fred LeRoy Granville

-Although he was one of the founders of the ASC and remained active in the motion picture industry until his death, Jennings appears to have left the Society sometime before 1922.
+One of the founders of the ASC, Jennings remained active in the motion-picture industry until his death.

 Robert S. Newhard